joelyy-mcintyreks/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words: This quote by computer scientist Donald Knuth reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 Focus on writing clear, correct code first; optimize only when you have measured and identified bottlenecks based on real-world usage data.
 Remember, understanding the problem thoroughly often leads to simpler and more efficient solutions.

+# 2024-02-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to the importance of writing clean, maintainable code that's easy to understand and modify.
+Avoid over-engineering solutions; strive for clarity and minimalism.
+Always remember that code is read far more often than it's written, so invest time in making it readable and straightforward.
+Also, embrace the power of modular design and reusable components to enhance simplicity without compromising functionality."